-- Click here if you are ready to apply for admission to the BSTP program at Case Western Reserve University with Nutrition as your Priority Program of Interest (or PPI).
-The School of Graduate Studies processes the application and includes a nonrefundable application fee.
 Priority will be given to applications received by December 1.
 We will continue to review applications received after the priority deadline, but not beyond the final application deadline of January 15).
 The School of Graduate Studies processes the application and your application will be reviewed by the Admissions Committee as soon as it is complete.
 Note, a non-refundable application fee of $50 is required.

 Please note that our program has limited financial resources for supporting students who are not citizens or permanent residents of the United States.

-In addition, each student must successfully complete a qualifier examination for advancement to candidacy in the form of a short grant proposal with oral defense.
-During the dissertation period, students are expected to meet twice a year with the thesis committee, present seminars in the department, and fulfill journal publication requirements.
+In addition, each student must successfully complete a qualifying examination for advancement to candidacy in the form of a short grant proposal and an oral defense.
+During the dissertation period, students are expected to meet twice a year with their thesis committee, present seminars in the department, and fulfill journal publication requirements.
 Throughout the doctoral training, students are expected to be enthusiastic participants in seminars, journal clubs, and research meetings in the lab and program.